Skip to main content

 Choosing car insurance

-To decide which type of insurance will suit you, think about whether you can get by without your car if it's written off or stolen.
+When deciding which type of insurance will suit you, think about whether you can get by without your car if it's written off or stolen.
 Also consider if you can afford to pay for the damage to someone else's car if you have an accident.

 1. Compulsory Third Party (you have to have this insurance)